In Asia there is this amazing leafy green vegetable with a great english translation – morning glory.

 You’ve really just got to seek out morning glory in your Asian supermarket.
 And then you’ve got to prepare it asap – it doesn’t live very long you see.

 This thin long stemmed green veggie full of flappy leaves at the top cooks in a flash too.
 1, 2, and done…just like that.
+No joke!

 By the way have you been to an Asian grocery store, or a grocery store in Asia to be correct?
 The produce section amazes me.
 I’m always running around in circles there discovering some new exotic fruit of vegetables I’d never seen the likes of before.